Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 ###### Timothy Parrish

-I worked for over 15 years in the live event industry, (including theatre, corporate, concert, and marketing sectors).
+I worked for over 15 years in the live event industry, (including the theatre, corporate, concert, and marketing sectors).
 In April of 2021, I decided to enroll in Hack Reactor's Software Engineering Immersive, a high-intensity coding bootcamp.
-This project is the result of one assignment while attending the immersive.
+Project Atelier is the result of one assignment while attending the immersive.
 It was implemented in weeks 8 and 9 of the program.
 With the breadth of experience I have gained throughout this process I am excited to pursue a career as a full-stack web developer.